 • Nuts and seeds: Macadamia nuts, Sesame seeds.

-• Other items and/or ingredients: Hummus, unprocessed Sea Salt or Himalaya Salt (instead of regular Table Salt), Oregano, Curry Powder.
+• Other food items, ingredients and/or spices: Hummus, unprocessed Sea Salt or Himalaya Salt (instead of regular Table Salt), Oregano, Curry Powder, Cinammon, Tumeric.

-These foods are great choices to include in a diet for people suffering from kidney disease or renal failure.
+These foods and spices are great choices to include in a diet for people suffering from kidney disease or renal failure.
 Nevertheless, they are not the only foods that can be consumed, it’s just that these foods are considered as healthy or beneficial for a condition such as kidney disease.
-This is because they satisfy nutritional requirements looked for in a healthy renal diet which include; appropriate levels potassium, phosphorus and sodium.
-Though, as with most things in life, balance and moderation are essential.
-This means that one should attempt to consume a balanced mix of the different categories of foods presented above and avoid consuming too much of just a few of them.
+This is because they satisfy nutritional requirements looked for in a healthy renal diet which include: appropriate levels potassium, phosphorus and sodium.
+Though, as with most things in life, balance and moderation are key!
+This means that one should attempt to consume a balanced mix of the different categories of foods presented above, and avoid consuming too much of just a few of them.

-It is good to know that there are many foods which can be consumed by people suffering from kidney problems.
-Unfortunately, there are also plenty of foods which should be avoided or at least reduced in a significant manner, as they are known to exacerbate problems related to kidney disease.
+It’s good to know that there are many foods which can be safely consumed by people suffering from kidney related problems.
+Unfortunately, there are also plenty of foods which should be avoided, or at least reduced in a significant manner, as they are known to exacerbate problems related to kidney disease.

-The kinds of food items you should try to avoid if possible include the following:
+The kinds of food items you should make an effort to avoid if possible (or consume in significantly lower ammounts) include the following: